-Here is some information to help make the best use of these auspicious days, calling in the power of the Goddess in her Nine Forms.
+Here is some important information to help you make use of these auspicious days by calling in the power of the Goddess in Her Nine Forms.

 The goddess can give clarity and positive direction in life.
 She is the intelligent energy of consciousness and she has the power to dispel self-doubt and confusion.
-Her energy is called on to clear away deeply entrenched negativity and stubborn diseases.
-During the nine nights of Navaratri we can invoke her Shakti to propel us forward in life.
+Her influence is called on to clear away deeply entrenched negativity and stubborn diseases.
+During the nine nights of Navaratri you can invoke her Shakti to break obstacles and propel you forward.

 Navaratri (Nava=nine/ Ratri=nights) always begins the day after the new moon and is celebrated five times a year.
 The most important and widely celebrated is the Maha Navaratri - the Navaratri of Autumn (Sharadiya Navaratri) which falls in October this year.

-The next three days are in honor of Laksmi, the goddess of wealth.
-She gives abundance and good health and opens the heart to gratitude and generosity.
-She gives clarity to envision our future goals.
+The next three nights are in honor of Laksmi, the goddess of wealth.
+She gives abundance, good health and opens the heart to gratitude and generosity.
+She grants clarity to envision our future goals.

-The last three days are for Saraswati, the goddess of knowledge and art.
+The last three nights are for Saraswati, the goddess of knowledge and art.
 She inspires us through science, art, music and education.
 She expands the ability to understand systems and to create beauty.
-She dispels ignorance and gives wisdom.
+She dispels ignorance and grants wisdom.